|Title:||Recruiting Coordinator, Pass Game Coordinator (WR)|

 |Recruiting Areas:||Canada & International, Connecticut, Maine, Massachusetts, New Hampshire, New Jersey, New York, Rhode Island, Vermont|

 Art Asselta, a former Hofstra University quarterback who coached that position at McNeese State University in 2013, completed his fourth year as Yale's wide receivers coach in 2017.
 It was his third as the team's recruiting coordinator.
-He coached All-Ivy Selection WRs Michael Siragusa and Christopher Williams-Lopez in 2017 on the teams path to winning the Ivy League Championship.
+He coached All-Ivy selections Michael Siragusa and Christopher Williams-Lopez in 2017 during an Ivy League Championship campaign.

 His first (2014) campaign with the Blue produced big numbers.
-His WRs helped Yale lead the nation in total offense while Grant Wallace led the FCS in yards per game.
+His receivers helped Yale lead the nation in total offense while Grant Wallace led the FCS in yards per game.

 Asselta helped the McNeese State offense rank seventh in FCS scoring (40.0) and 17th in total offense (451.0) while the No. 11 ranked Cowboys went 10-3 and made the 2013 NCAA Playoffs.
 His pupil, Cody Stroud, who threw 28 TD passes, was Southland Conference Offensive Player of the Year.